MEADOW SWEET GROVE

 2/26/2018

 We sure have had a few days of heavy snow in Meadow Sweet Grove - and just when we thought Spring was on her way!
 Old Man Winter certainly deserves some respect - in just one night he can burden us with lots of snow, ice and cold winds.
-Thank goodness his playful counterpart, Jack Frost, is usually nearby to save the day and remind us of the beauty and fun that is also a part of winter!
+Thank goodness for his playful counterpart, Jack Frost, who is usually nearby to save the day and remind us that beauty and fun is also part of winter!

 Picture